adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- end ---

 # --- Completion --------------------------------------------------------------
+# Completion takes part when we press [TAB] to auto-complete the what we type

 # first get the latest package of the tcsh's community with a big list of
 # command's completions, and put it in the  ~/.tcshrc